THE UPSIDE DOWN

 Wetworld – the Most Unlikely Thing in the Universe

 In a new column, The Upside Down, John Mitchinson looks at the most familiar things in unlikely ways.

 We live in strange times.

-Hydrogen oxide – commonly known as water – is so deeply weird that chemists have a list of its anomalous properties over 70 items long.
-It combines the two most abundant elements in the universe (hydrogen and oxygen) and makes a liquid (any other gas combined with hydrogen produces another gas).
+Hydrogen oxide – commonly known as water – is so deeply weird that chemists have a list of its anomalous properties more than 70 items long.
+It combines the two most abundant elements in the universe – hydrogen and oxygen – and makes a liquid (any other gas combined with hydrogen produces another gas).

 Without water there would be no life.
 Its capacity to retain heat has helped keep the planet’s temperature stable.
 Its transparency allows life-sustaining light to penetrate its depths.
 Because it can dissolve almost anything, it is the medium in which life’s key metabolic exchanges take place.

 Thousands have lived without love, not one without water.W.H.
 Auden